TheYorouzoya/nand2tetris/CSQuest/README.md

 ## Gameplay

-The player can use the `W, A, S, D` keys to move the main character around.
+The player can use the arrow keys to move the main character around.
 When prompted, they can interact with certain game objects by pressing the `E` key.

 The game has 5 levels, with 3 of them containing puzzles and 1 combat encounter.
 In the first level, the player starts off in a village where the generator siphoning power from the dungeon has been shut down due to flooding.
 The player is asked to assist the engineer in repairing it.